micksmix/BacktrackOnUbuntu/README.md

 So, here's a brief overview of the steps in this lengthy blog post:

-1. [Prepare the GNOME menu with the appropriate BackTrack menu structure][3]
+1. Prepare the GNOME menu with the appropriate BackTrack menu structure
-2. [Install BackTrack 4 tools within Ubuntu][4]
+2. Install BackTrack 4 tools within Ubuntu
-3. [Run a Perl script to update the newly created menu entries so that they will launch a terminal correctly within Ubuntu][5]
+3. Run a Perl script to update the newly created menu entries so that they will launch a terminal correctly within Ubuntu